Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 This is an invaluable tool to see whether or not your algorithm is working as you intend it.
 You can then make corrections to it and refine your process, based on real data.

-Please note that stats are only kept for a limited number of days by default due to the storage limitation of the Heroku free accounts for which this set up is intended.
+Please note that stats are only kept for a limited number of days due to the storage limitation of the Heroku free accounts for which this set up is intended.
 If you have a paid plan or are using this bot locally, you can set the configuration variable ```DAYS_KEEP_LOGS``` to a larger number of days.
 It is set to 5 by default.

 #### Stats available